Skip to content

 Weather

-Saudi Arabia’s climate shifts with the seasons.
+Saudi’s climate shifts with the seasons.
 Summers are hot but ideal for activities like diving, sailing, and snorkeling.
 Winters are mild by day, cool at night, and perfect for exploring the cities.
 Spring brings crisp evenings in the north, warmer conditions in the south, and is a great time for dune bashing around Riyadh.
-Autumn offers gentler weather, with warm days and cooler nights great for exploring Saudi Arabia on foot.
+Autumn offers gentler weather, with warm days and cooler nights great for exploring Saudi on foot.

 How to dress